 Keyword Item Ignored COMMENTS Data following a comment character.
-(Use the /COMMENT_DELIMITER qualifier to designate one or more nondefault comment delimiters.)
+(Use the /COMMENT_DELIMITER qualifier to designate on or more nondefault comment delimiters.)
 FORM_FEEDS Form feed character.
-HEADER[=n] First n records of the file, beginning with a record whose first character is a form feed.
-The first record is not ignored if the only character it contains is a form feed.
-(N indicates the number of records and defaults to 2.
-A record with a single form feed is not counted.)
-SPACING Extra blank spaces or tabs within data lines.
+HEADER[=n] Defines n records of the file as header records, beginning with a record whose first character is a form feed.
+The first record is not ignored if the only character it contains is a form feed. (n indicates the header size and defaults to 2.
+A record containing only a single form feed is not counted in n .)
+SPACING Extra spaces or tabs within data lines.
 TRAILING_SPACES Space and tab characters at the end of a data line.
+WHITE_SPACE All spaces and tab characters.
 Keyword Status of Ignored Items in Output EDITED Omits ignored characters from the output records.
 EXACT Includes ignored characters in the output records.
 PRETTY Formats output records.